kdgregory/log4j-aws-appenders/README.md

   * [Log4J 2.x](https://search.maven.org/classic/#search%7Cga%7C1%7Cg%3A%22com.kdgregory.logging%22%20AND%20a%3A%22log4j2-aws-appenders%22)
   * [Logback](https://search.maven.org/classic/#search%7Cga%7C1%7Cg%3A%22com.kdgregory.logging%22%20AND%20a%3A%22logback-aws-appenders%22)

+Then grant your program the [IAM permissions](docs/permissions.md) required by your chosen destination(s) and features.

-In addition, you must configure your appender(s), using the configuration mechanism provided by the logging framework.
-See the documentation for each appender for the configuration parameters that it supports.
+Lastly, configure your logging framework using its configuration mechanism.
+See the documentation for each appender for the configuration parameters that it uses.

-Look at the [example projects](examples) for typical configurations and Maven POMs.
+There are [example projects](examples) that provide typical configurations and Maven POMs.

 ## Versions